simonrenoult/code-complexity/README.md

 view, using information from our version control systems, we can get a better sense of the effects of our refactoring efforts.*

+Note: This code-complexity tool reports complexity based on source lines of code using the `node-sloc` package.
+Other schemes are open to discussion in the repo Issues.

 ## Usage

 ```sh